wesql/wescale/doc/toturial/00-Deploy&Debug.md

 # **Deploy** **&** **Debug**

-You can deploy a WeSQL WeScale cluster locally by using the scripts in `WeSQL WeScale/examples/mysql` folder
+You can deploy a WeSQL WeScale cluster locally by using the scripts in `wescale/examples/mysql` folder

 ## **Deploy**